M. Kontsevich's graph complexes and universal structures on graded symplectic manifolds: Introduction

 An interesting open problem that arises from what precedes concerns the possibility of generalising the interplay between deformation quantization results (on the algebraic side) and quantization of AKSZ-type of models (on the field theoretic side).
 Motivated by this problem, the ambition of the present paper is to generalise some of the algebraic methods introduced by M. Kontsevich in \cite{Kontsevich1997} for Poisson manifolds to the case of higher symplectic Lie $n$-algebroids.
-Our main tool in this endeavour is given by a universal version of the Chevalley--Eilenberg dg Lie algebra associated with the deformation complex of symplectic Lie $n$-algebroids for arbitrary values of $n\geq1$.
-Explicitly, this graph model takes the form of an injective morphism of dg Lie algebras: \bea \fGC_{d}\hookrightarrow \CE(\Tpolyn) \eea thus generalising \eqref{morphismfGCCE} to any $d\geq2$.
-Here, $\fGC_{d}$ stands for the generalisation of Kontsevich's graph complex to arbitrary dimension $d$ (\cf \eg \cite{Willwacher2015}) and the dg Lie algebra $\Tpolyn$ -- referred to hereafter as the {\it $n$-Schouten algebra} -- controls the deformation theory of symplectic Lie $n$-algebroids, for $d=n+1$.
-The morphism \eqref{morphismfGCCEn} will allow us to take advantage of the available results regarding the cohomology of $\fGC_{d}$ in order to provide a classification of the universal structures on graded symplectic manifolds of arbitrary (positive) degree.
+Our main tool in this endeavour is given by a stable version of the Chevalley--Eilenberg dg Lie algebra associated with the deformation complex of symplectic Lie $n$-algebroids for arbitrary values of $n\geq1$.
+Explicitly, this graph model takes the form of an injective morphism of dg Lie algebras:

+where $d=n+1$, thus generalising \eqref{morphismfGCCE} to any $d\geq2$.
+Here, $\fGC_{d}$ stands for the generalisation of Kontsevich's graph complex to arbitrary dimension $d$ (\cf \eg \cite{Willwacher2015}) and the dg Lie algebra $\Tpolyn$ -- referred to hereafter as the {\it $n$-Schouten algebra} -- controls the deformation theory of symplectic Lie $n$-algebroids.
+The morphism \eqref{morphismfGCCEn} will allow us to take advantage of the available results regarding the cohomology of $\fGC_{d}$ in order to provide a classification of the stable structures on graded symplectic manifolds of arbitrary (positive) degree.
 In particular, we propose a classification of \Lieinf-algebra structures deforming the $n$-Schouten algebra in a non-trivial way as well as of \Lieinf-automorphisms of the $n$-Schouten algebra $\Tpolyn$.
-The latter yield in particular new universal flows on the space of symplectic Lie $n$-algebroids.
+The latter yield in particular new stable flows on the space of symplectic Lie $n$-algebroids.